Performing Top-Notch Aluminum Rewire or Copper Pigtailing

 If your home is wired with aluminum, there is a way to ‘fix’ it without replacing all the wiring in your home.
 Replacing all the wiring in your home can cost over ten thousand dollars, but by using a process called pig-tailing, the concerns of aluminum wiring can be resolved.
 This must be approved by your insurance provider.

 Aluminum to copper pig tailing can be performed by a licensed electrician.
-The value of hiring a licensed electrician is that any other problems that might exist can be spotted quickly and fixed at the same time.
+The value of hiring a licensed electrician is that any other problem that might exist can be spotted quickly and fixed at the same time.
 Remember, this aluminum wiring is found in older homes and additional electrical issues may exist.
 An experienced, licensed electrician will be able to spot any other conditions quickly and provide a solution at the same time.

 You may not have known about the hazards of aluminum wiring before, but now that you do, make sure you check your home.
 Do your due diligence to make sure you and your property are as safe as they can be.